-There are so many different types of shoppers out there.
+There are so many types of customers in retail out there.
 And a handful of them are bound to be difficult.
 For many retailers, it’s the very hardest part of the job, but it’s a reality that must be faced.
 And consumers are expecting more from customer service than ever before – over half of American consumers say they have higher expectations from their customer service than they did just a year ago.
-Fortunately, there are some tips on how to deal with difficult customers that can make the experience less miserable.
+Fortunately, there are some tips on how to deal with difficult customers or respond to negative reviewsthat can make the experience less miserable.
 Ideally, you can even turn a negative interaction into a positive one and win over a lifetime customer.
 Check out the helpful tips below.

 1. Handle Difficult Customers with Preventative Steps First